My Shelf of Recommended Books

 ©2005 Three Rivers Press

 I recommend this book to my students for obvious reasons.
-So often students feel that they just need to be better at time management.
+So often students believe they just need to be better at time management.
 I find time difficult to manage.
 Managing priorities and energy is much easier.
 Cal Newport is a computer science professor at Georgetown University.
 Here is a partial explanation of the book taken from the author’s website:

 “Proving that success has little to do with being a genius workaholic, and everything to do with having the right gameplan, How to Win at College is the must-have guide for making the most of these four important years—and getting an edge on life after graduation.”